 ATOMIC BOMBINGS AT 75: The Darkness of August 9

-During World War II, Aug.
-9 came to represent varying barbarities inflicted on innocent civilians, from the gassing of a Jewish Carmelite nun to the beheading of a German Christian war protester to the incineration of a Japanese city with a historic Christian church as Ground Zero, Gary G. Kohls writes.
+During WWII, Aug.
+9 saw barbarities inflicted on innocents, from gassing a Jewish Carmelite nun to beheading a German Christian war protester to the incineration of Japan’s most Christian city, Gary Kohls writes.

 RAY McGOVERN: Once We Were Allies; Then Came MICIMATT